 His Childhood Friend Was Jimmy “The Greek” Snyder

-Dean Martin was childhood friends with Jimmy “The Greek” Snyder, the famous Vegas bookie and sports commentator.
-Both men grew up in Steubenville, Ohio, and were introduced to the underground world of gambling at a young age.
+Dean Martin was childhood friends with Jimmy "The Greek" Snyder, the famous Vegas bookie and sports commentator.
+Both men grew up in Steubenville, Ohio, and were introduced to the underground world of betting at a young age.
 Martin eventually worked at one, moving his way up to singing in the lounge.

 Snyder made a small fortune early in his life, betting on the 1948 election and winning, the odds were 17-1.
 He used the money to invest in oil and coal mining, and when that industry wasn’t going anywhere, he eventually moved to Vegas.
 The two hometown friends appeared in the movie The Cannonball Run in 1981.